DaviSsilvaa/DaviSsilvaa/README.md

 I'm a Front-End Developer Currently learning about Nextjs, TailWind, React.JS.
 I am passionate about exploring new technologies and combining them to solve real-life problems.
 </p>

+<p align="center"> When I'm not programming, you can find me playing video games or watching astronomy</p>

 ### -  Bachelor of Information Systems